diniguez/RiberaBots/jetracer/manuals/jet racer paso a paso.md

 edit the line that says 192.168.xxx.xxx to be the one of your laptop pc (obtained with ifconfig and hostname commands) for example, mine is:
 10.74.153.99    david-aorus

+next step is to find the right ROS software repository from http://packages.ros.org/ros/ubuntu/dists/?C=M;O=A as they have been discontinued by organization https://wiki.ros.org/noetic/Planning/Maintenance:
+The last ROS 1 release Noetic will go end of life on May 31st with that the ROS Wiki (this website) will also be EOL and transition to being an archive.
+Maintainers:Please migrate any wiki content into your package's README.md file.
+If you need more help on migrating code please see this migration guide.
+Or watch Shane's Lightning Talk from ROSCon 2024(https://vimeo.com/1026038503?share=copy#t=392.022).